Overview

 The GetStackupStarts function returns the distance to the start of each layer from the top of the hole.

 The GetStackupEnds function returns the distance to the end of each layer from the top of the hole.
+For design data this distance may overlap with the start of the next layer to allow room for a shim of unknown size to be inserted into the stackup.

 Arguments